-A new major version of WordPress comes out every 4 months – in April, August and December.
-However, the number below show that only 20% of plugins have been updated in the last 4 months.
+A new major version of WordPress comes out every 4 months – in April, August, and December.
+However, the number below shows that only 20% of the plugins have been updated in the last 4 months.
 That means barely one in every five plugins keeps up with the WP core and checks to see if it’s compatible with the latest release.

 Most popular outdated plugins

 |Plugin Name||Active Installations||Last Updated|

 |Limit Login Attempts||1+ million||8 years ago|

 |Rus-To-Lat||200,000+||9 years ago|

 |Category Order||100,000+||12 years ago|